 I have always loved being outdoors, playing in the woods.
-As a kid, I was thrilled to have a wooded lot, and even now, at 23, I still love playing outside, whether it’s hiking, geocaching, camping, hunting or fishing.
+As a kid, I was thrilled to have a wooded lot, and even now, as an adult, I still love playing outside, whether it’s hiking, geocaching, camping, hunting or fishing.
 These are supremely relaxing for me.

 Because of this, I have been very interested in the proliferation of survival shows on TV.
-"Survivorman", "Man Vs. Wild", "Dual Survival", "Man, Woman, Wild".
-I have recorded hours of this stuff, and I love it.
-(Please do not comment on the legitimacy of these shows, it isn’t relevant, thank you. ) I have also done a bit of reading on the internet and in books about primitive living skills, and it is fascinating.
+"Survivorman", "Man Vs. Wild", "Dual Survival", "Man, Woman, Wild" etc. I have recorded hours of this stuff, and I love it.
+I have also done a bit of reading on the internet and in books about primitive living skills, and it is fascinating.
 Currently, I am reading Wilderness Survival by Mark Elbroch and Mike Pewtherer, and it is excellent.

 As I read, watch, and learn I have been trying to practice some of the techniques in the safety of my yard, and gain knowledge and experience.
 I think the closeness of relationship with nature you gain by learning and using these skills is really cool, and I want to continue to develop my abilities to the point where I truly could make it for a period of time in the bush with just the knife on my belt.
 People have been living this way for thousands of years, and learning to rely on your brain and the resources found in the wild can really change how you think about things.